wp-plugins/user-admin-simplifier/readme.txt

 == Screenshots ==
 1. Choose a user to edit their menus
 2. Check the menu section to disable.
 Click 'Save Changes' to apply your settings.
-Click 'Clear User Settings' to reset the disabled menus for that user.
+Click 'Clear User Settings' to reset the disabled menus for the selected user.

 == Changelog ==